After The Procedure

-If after the procedure, the tongue loses its heart shape and in the next couple of weeks starts looking like how it looked before the procedure, it may be a sign of reattachment.
+If after the procedure, the tongue loses its heart shape, but in the next couple of weeks starts looking like how it looked before the procedure, it may be a sign of reattachment.
 Having said this, the most important sign of reattachment is a regression of symptom improvement.

 How often are revisions needed after the initial procedure?

-We at Agave also receive many patients who have had a procedure with not as much improvement in symptoms and we do our re-evaluations and determine the need for another procedure, after which the symptoms get improved.
-It is impossible to determine whether this was a partially done procedure or reattachment.
+We also receive many patients who have had a procedure elsewhere with not much improvement in symptoms.
+For these patients, we do our evaluations and determine the need for another procedure, after which the symptoms are often improved.
+It is impossible to determine whether this was due to a partially-done procedure or reattachment.

-How important is it to work with a chiropractor after a frenectomy procedure?
+How important is it to work with a bodyworker after a frenectomy procedure?

-Pediatric chiropractors do not work by adjusting the baby’s joints, they work on the muscles and their attachments.
+Pediatric chiropractors and other body workers do not work by adjusting the baby’s joints, they work on the muscles and their attachments.
 These interventions are extremely important for successful improvement in function after the frenectomy.
-Often, just working with a body worker may improve symptoms to an extent that a frenectomy may be either delayed or may not even need to happen.
-It is very important to seek service from body workers who are specifically trained in oral tie issues in children as opposed to a body worker who only works with adults.
+Often, just working with a bodyworker may improve symptoms to an extent that a frenectomy may be either delayed or may not need to happen.
+It is very important to seek service from bodyworkers who are specifically trained in oral tie issues in children as opposed to a bodyworker who only works with adults.

-We recommend body work for children with TTs as we have seen improvements associated with a holistic approach.
-Our recommendation is narrowly focused on this issue and the management of TTs.
-Please check with your regular primary care providers about continued follow ups with the body workers.
+We recommend bodywork for children with oral ties as we have seen improvements associated with a holistic approach.
+Our recommendation is narrowly focused on this issue and the management of oral ties.
+Please check with your regular primary care providers about continued follow ups with the bodyworkers.